 PMCID: all published articles receive a PMCID

-Geriatric Medicine welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review and Systematic Review.
+Geriatric Medicine welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Study Protocol, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Geriatric Medicine, where they are peer-reviewed by the Associate and Review Editors of the specialty section.